hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Additional profiles can be added to the suite.
 In order to do so, the object should be added to the creation list in `web_test_setup_cleanup.setup_objects()`.
 Any tests that previously used an object with that suffix (likely an `add` test) should given a new suffix.
 The corresponding `delete_objects_by_type()` call in `web_test_setup_cleanup.cleanup_objects()` should have the count updated to ensure it deletes all objects.
 Additional profiles should likely not be added in the defaults (see below) - they should be added in an optional group if at all possible, to cut down on test runtime.

 New types of objects can also be added to the suite, in a similar manner.
 A new group of creation `subprocess.run` calls will need to be added in `setup_objects()`, and an accompanying call to `delete_objects_by_type()` in `cleanup_objects()`.
 If the objects cannot be deleted with the `delete_objects_by_type()` command syntax, they must either be deleted in a custom method (like aliases) or automatically deleted as part of another method (like cloud metadata).
-Again, they should be added in an optional group if possible.
+Again, they should be added in an optional group if possible (see below).

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
 The objects created under "Defaults", below, are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list of strings.

 A few of the test objects do not have a command line setup for their creation and deletion (currently only the keypairs).
 These items should use Selenium to set up the objects on the web site that dictates them.
 This setup should be done in headless mode and should be configured to give outputs similar to the command line.
 Using Selenium for setups is slow and fragile, and should not be used if there is a command line alternative.
+These tests are configured to use the same browser as the tests, so that if the user does not have all the browsers, the tests will still run.

 There is one additional group created as part of the default setup that is not specified below and has no output in the setup scripts.
-It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, who is not in groups) should be in it.
+It is not to be edited in any way during the tests, and any user used to run tests should be in it.
 The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds, aliases, and any other objects requiring a group are and should be created under this group, and it is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.
 Many functions have an optional `group` argument that is invoked to prevent cloud tests from failing, and, if needed, this is the group that should be passed.

 Note that some objects (like the metadata files) do not have their own delete method.
 These objects are cleaned up when their containing objects are cleaned up.

 Note that some keywords do additional setup, besides creating the objects (in fact, some do not create objects at all).
-When creating tests, these actions should be taken into account.
+When creating test setup functions, these actions should be taken into account.

 ### Defaults

 `{user}-wiu1` is a standard user.
 They are in the `{user}-wig1` group.
+They are the account used in regular user tests.

 `{user}-wiu2` is a super user.
 They are in the `{user}-wig2` group.
+They are they account used in super user tests.

 `{user}-wiu3` is a standard user.
 They are not in any groups.